Bavencio (Avelumab)

 Drug Interactions

-- Medicines that affect your immune system, such as steroids
+- medications that suppress the immune system, such as steroids

 Alcohol & Driving